devonfw-tutorials/katacoda-scenarios-dev/135_devon4j-http-rest-client_devon4j-http-rest-client/step6.md

-You already have a Java interface VisitormanagementRestService to invoke.
+You have to create a Java interface VisitormanagementRestService to invoke.
-You have to create rest client i.e. Devon4jRestClient.java and it&#39;s implementation class.
+You have to create rest client i.e. Devon4jRestClient.java and it&#39;s implementation class i.e. Devon4jRestClientImpl.java.

 If the parent directories aren't already in the project, 'mkdir -p' will create them for you.